How to Ask for Time Off for a Funeral (10 Templates)

 Understandably, work is probably the last thing on your mind after losing somebody you love.
 However, it’s crucial to let your employer know you’ll need to take bereavement leave in the near future.

-This way, your employer can plan in advance for your absence and offer you plenty of time to grieve and process your emotions.
+This way, your employer can plan in advance for your absence and offer you plenty of time to grieve.
 When you first speak to your employer about the bereavement leave, you won’t know the exact length and dates of when you need to step away from work.

 Since you should have already reviewed your organization’s bereavement leave policies, you’ll know who to contact first.
 This is either your supervisor or the human resources department.